-“This is a boat category for which many buyers need to look at the pluses and minuses of a single outboard versus twin outboards,” says Dean Corbisier, public relations and advertising manager for Suzuki Marine.
+“This is a boat category for which many buyers need to look at the pluses and minuses of a single outboard versus twin outboards,” says Dean Corbisier, of Suzuki Marine.
 “Neither choice is a bad one, but there are considerations that can influence your decision one way or the other.”

 Here are seven factors to keep in mind when choosing outboard power for a new V-hull in the 23- to 26-foot range.

 Twins can more than double the cost of power.
 In addition, the cost for rigging — controls, wiring harnesses, cables, instrumentation, propping (sometimes not included with the engine) and labor — nearly doubles for twins, compared with a single outboard.
 Similarly, count on twice the cost of regularly scheduled maintenance for twin outboards versus a single.

 A long-standing belief holds that twin-outboard boats are safer because you have a backup motor in case one breaks down.
 That way of thinking developed in the days when outboards were balky and prone to frequent problems, but that school of thought has lost much of its relevance thanks to the greater dependability of today’s outboards.

 “The reliability of today’s outboards is better than ever before,” says Corbisier.
 “With the way outboards perform now, no boating angler should be hesitant to venture offshore with a single outboard.

 “Many of our Suzuki pros have fished offshore with single outboards for years.”